microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-LISPRESS.md

   (MyFunc "this is a (quoted) string with a \" in it")
   ```
   will pass the symbol `"this is a (quoted) string with a \" in it"` to `MyFunc`.
+  Note that when converting to a Program, we trim the whitespace from either side of a
+  string, so `(MyFunc " a ")` and `(MyFunc "a")` are the same program.
 * The meta character (`^`)
   ([borrowed from Clojure](https://clojure.org/reference/metadata))
   can be used for type ascriptions and type arguments.
 For example,